srivasd/openvidu-insecure-react/README.md

 ## Running this tutorial

-1) Clone the repo and checkout to version v1.1.0:
+1) Clone the repo and change to the app directory:

 ```bash
 git clone https://github.com/srivasd/openvidu-insecure-react.git